 In 1980, the J. Geils Band entered into their second decade of recording with the album Love Stinks.
 The album went to number 18 on the US Billboard Hot 200 chart and generated a couple of singles.

 Side one opens with “Just Can’t Wait”; as the second single, it only reached number 78 on the US Billboard Hot 100.
 Geils opens it with a driving guitar riff to which Magic Dick adds the harmonica accompaniment.
 Peter Wolf provides the vocals to an anthem that any loving-hungered teens could relate to.
 It is a rousing way to open the album.

-“Come Back”, the first single, went to number 32 on the US Billboard Top 40.
+“Come Back”, the first single, went to number 32 on the US Billboard Top 40 and number 69 on the US Billboard Dance chart.
 The song is fueled by the opening synthesizers played by Seth Justman.
 Along with the driving drums by Stephen Bladd, the song has a bit of a Euro-disco sound to it.
 To me, the song is a nice bridge between the dance music of the late 70’s and the new-wave that was crashing down on the early 80’s.